ironhack-labs/lab-react-ironnutrition/README.md

 The component should be rendered in the `App.js`.

-When the user clicks submit, the food should be added to the list.
+The food should be added to the list when the user clicks submit.

-**Hint:** To add new food to the food array in `App.js` you will need to pass a function through the props.
+**Hint:** To add new food to the food array that is in the state of the App component, you must pass a function through the props.

 ![Example - Add food component](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/lab-react-ironnutrition-4.gif)